thriveweb/sailing-paradise/content/boatTours/2018-08-31-hen-s-parties.md

   imageOverlay: 'https://ucarecdn.com/013dd280-261c-4b1a-857a-4a582aaa8f3b/'
   video: >-
     https://www.youtube.com/watch?v=vr0qNXmkUJ8&list=PLNhzc-Os3JK8ExayVzzoHVvP2c0-4_oqt
-contentColumnTitle: So what will your hen's parry cruise look like?
+contentColumnTitle: Plan your perfect hens party cruise
 contentColumn: >-
   We have hosted thousands of happy Hens parties but no two have ever been alike.
 So what will you party be?
 A relaxed afternoon on the water with